Wildfires Impact Communities and Conserved Lands

 Fire activity and suppression efforts occurred at the FRLT-owned Olsen Barn Meadow.
 We are happy to report that the barn still stands along with the town of Chester.
 Fire also burned portions of the meadow and forest lands of the 900-acre Heart K Ranch.
 We’re grateful that none of the historical structures burned.

 lend a hand for Dixie Fire recovery

 There are many ways to help those impacted by the Dixie Fire.
 From farmers and small businesses to schools, volunteer firefighters, and families, many people have had their lives turned upside down and could use a hand up.
-A grassroots website has emerged as a hub for verified relief campaigns—dixiefirerelief.org.
+Support organizations that are assisting with immediate needs and rebuilding at the link below.
 Thank you for your generosity!

 The Beckwourth Complex includes the Dotta and Sugar Fires which burned in eastern Plumas and Lassen Counties impacting the watershed lands of the Middle Fork Feather River, Frenchman Reservoir, and Long Valley Creek on the California/Nevada border, and homes in the community of Doyle.
 The Beckwourth Complex affected four of the land trust’s conserved lands in the Sierra Valley region—three private ranches with conservation easements and one property the Land Trust recently purchased.